Wolfram Language Paclet Repository

 hypergeometric

 type, the methods here outlined allow for the calculation of derivatives, definite and indefinite integrals, and a large class of integral transforms .
-In this tech note, general principles are described, while many technical details have been omitted.
+In this tech note, general principles of this powerful technique are described, while many technical details have been omitted.

 MeijerG